MicrosoftDocs/msteams-docs/msteams-platform/tabs/tabs-link-unfurling.md

 ---
 title: Tabs-link unfurling and Stage View
 author: Rajeshwari-v
-description: How to unfurl a link and invoke a Stage View in tabs with Microsoft Teams app. ms.topic: conceptual ms.author: surbhigupta
+description: How to unfurl a link, open the Stage View and pin a tab with Microsoft Teams app.
+ms.topic: conceptual
+ms.author: surbhigupta
 ---